COVID-19 UPDATE Regarding Early Intervention Services:

-The New York State Preschool Program has not released information about virtual services.
+- The New York State Preschool Program has also authorized virtual therapy services.
 For children enrolled in Center Based Programs those programs have been communicating with families and questions should be directed to those programs.
 For home and community based services therapists have been communicating with families with regard to virtual therapy sessions.
 Questions should be directed to individual therapists.
 Most school districts are proceeding with virtual meetings and have been contacting families to arrange meetings.
 Questions on CPSE meetings should be directed to the CPSE Chairperson at the school district.

 Early Intervention (EI) is a voluntary developmental evaluation and services program offered by New York State and administered locally by the Erie County Department of Health.
 The County EI Program is subject to NYS regulations.
 EI serves children from birth through 2 years of age and their families where there is a high risk of delay, a suspected delay in development, or a confirmed diagnosis of developmental disability.
 Evaluations are conducted to determine eligibility.
 A variety of therapeutic and support services are offered to eligible infants and toddlers with disabilities and their families.
 If a child is found not eligible, parents can request developmental monitoring.

 For more information call (716) 858-6161.